Document Bank of Virginia

 Context

-On April 30,1975, Saigon, the capitol of South Vietnam, fell to the North Vietnamese Army.
+On April 30, 1975, Saigon, the capitol of South Vietnam, fell to the North Vietnamese Army.
 The few U.S. Marines stationed at the American Embassy were evacuated by helicopter.
-Between 1961 and 1975 over 58,000 U.S. service members died in Vietnam.
+Between 1961 and 1975 more than 58,000 U.S. service members died in Vietnam.
 According to the Library of Virginia’s Virginia Military Dead Database, 1,490 Virginians were killed in the Vietnam conflict, including Bernard A. Sowder.
+This telegram notified the family of his death in 1970.

-Citation: Telegram from Major General Kenneth Wickham, dated 8 January 1970, to Mrs. Carol A. Sowder, Records of the Virginia Dept. of Treasury, Division of of Unclaimed Property, Papers of Carol A.S.
+Citation: Telegram, Major General Kenneth Wickham to Mrs. Carol A. Sowder, Jan.
+8, 1970, Records of the Virginia Dept. of Treasury, Division of of Unclaimed Property, Papers of Carol A.S.
 Amos, Box 45, Folder 11, Lot 1192872, Accession 43250, State Records Collection, Library of Virginia.

 Standards